 Most often, back pain is associated with the following diseases:

 - Compression of the nerve root, which causes symptoms of sciatica and is most often due to a herniated disc.
 As a rule, with compression of the nerve root, the pain is acute, has irradiation and sensitivity disturbances in the zone of innervation of the nerve root.
 A herniated disc occurs mainly as a result of degeneration of the disc.
 There is a protrusion of the gelatinous part of the disc from the central cavity and pressure on the nerve roots.
 Degenerative processes in the intervertebral discs begin at the age of 30 and older.
 But the very presence of a hernia does not always lead to an effect on the nervous structures.

 - Spondylosis – degenerative changes occur in the vertebrae themselves, bone growths (osteophytes) appear, which can affect nearby nerves, leading to pain.

 - Stenosis of the spinal canal may occur due to degenerative changes in the spine (spondylosis and osteochondrosis).
 A patient with spinal stenosis in the lumbar region may experience low back pain radiating to both legs.
-Lower back pain can occur as a result of standing or walking.
+Lumbar pain can occur as a result of standing or walking.